2621 Raymond Drive, St Charles, MO, USA

 Electric Muscle Stim

-Cold laser therapy, also known as low level laser therapy, is a treatment that utilizes specific wavelengths of light to interact with tissue and is known to accelerate the healing process of a variety of clinical conditions.
-By definition, this type of therapy uses radiation intensities that induce minimal temperature elevation (not mor
+Cold laser therapy, also known as low level laser therapy, is a treatment that utilizes specific wavelengths of light to interact with tissue and is recognized for its ability to accelerate the healing process of various clinical conditions.
+By definition, this type of therapy uses radiation intensities that induce minimal temperature ele

 Electric Muscle Stim